0yzh/email-dev/README.md

 This will generate two new folders:

-- `/stage` will contains the compiled nunjucks and LESS->CSS files.
+- `/stage` which contains the compiled nunjucks and LESS->CSS files.

-- `/build` will contains the final HTML with rendered nunjucks data and inlined CSS / -premailer styles: `/build/index.html`
+- `/build` which contains the final HTML with rendered nunjucks data and inlined CSS / -premailer styles: `/build/index.html`

 ## Data